Public Zombie Mode Rules and Settings

 Preseason Waiver Run: There will be one preseason waiver run on Wednesday, September 7 at 2:00 AM CST, which is the day before the NFL season opener.
 After the bids have been processed, all remaining players on the waiver wire will be available on a first-come-first-serve (FCFS) basis starting at 9:00 AM CST on Friday, September 9.

 In-Season Waiver Runs: After Week 1 results are finalized, Week 2 begins.
 There are two weekly waiver periods, running from Week 2 through Week 17 of the NFL regular season.
-The weekly waiver deadlines (in the aforementioned period of Week 2 through 17) are every Wednesday and Thursday by 2:00 AM CST.
-Players dropped during the Wednesday waiver period will be available for bidding in the Thursday run, and any players dropped during the Thursday run will be available for FCFS acquisitions in the same week.
-But any players dropped after the Thursday waiver period (during FCFS), will not be available until the following week's waiver periods.
+Unlike standard guillotine leagues, rosters do not lock in zombie leagues, meaning free agency acquisitions (blind bidding and FCFS) run for the duration of the season (through Week 17).
+The weekly waiver deadlines (in the aforementioned period of Week 2 through 17) are every Thursday and Friday by 2:00 AM CST.
+Players dropped during the Thursday waiver period will be available for bidding in the Friday run, and any players dropped during the Friday run will be available for FCFS acquisitions in the same week.
+But any players dropped after the Friday waiver period (during FCFS), will not be available until the following week's waiver periods.
 FCFS acquisitions become available every Friday at 9:00 AM CST.

 FREE AGENT ACQUISITION (FOR ZOMBIES)